Marc Randolph: After Netflix

 Since his departure from Netflix, Randolph has served as a mentor at MiddCORE and a board member of Looker Data Sciences.
 He is also Entrepreneur in Residence for High Point University and its Belk Entrepreneurship Center.

 In addition to his mentorships he is a keynote speaker, focusing on entrepreneurship, leadership, and innovation.
 He travels the world speaking about his experience with Netflix and the lessons he has learned from his other startup investments.

 In September 2019, his book, That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea was published by Little, Brown and Company.

 Personal life

 Randolph has been married to Lorraine Kiernan since 1987.
 They have three children.
+He lives in Santa Cruz, California.

+Randolph is the author of the international bestseller That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea (2019) and hosts a podcast of the same name.
+He serves as Entrepreneur in Residence for High Point University and its Belk Entrepreneurship Center.